FIFA 20: Demo/EA Access

+FIFA 20 was the last FIFA game that distributed a free demo.

 The game was released through the EA Access subscription on 24 September 2019, which also offers a free 10 hour trial.

 Covers

 FIFA 20 features three cover stars across all regional editions.
 Real Madrid winger Eden Hazard was named the new cover star of the Regular Edition, with Liverpool defender Virgil van Dijk on the cover of the Champions Edition.
 Former Real Madrid midfielder and manager Zinedine Zidane was later named as the cover star for the Ultimate Edition.

 Legacy Edition

 Whilst the Xbox One, PS4 and PC versions have all of the new features, the Nintendo Switch version was released under the label Legacy Edition, with updated kits, rosters and minor updates, but without the new VOLTA Football mode or any of the other new features.
 FIFA 20 was not released on Xbox 360 or PlayStation 3, making FIFA 19 the final game in the series to be released on those platforms.